 Planned configurations may have problems and it may be impossible to activate them.
 Validation is the process to unveil potential problems with planned configurations before activation of the planned configuration.

-The validation function has two input arguments: the operation set representing the planned configuration and a copy of the current configuration.
-The planned configuration is applied to the copy of the current configuration.
+The validation function has two input arguments: the operation set representing the planned configuration and a snapshot of the current configuration.
+The planned configuration is applied to the snapshot of the current configuration.
 The resulting configuration data node tree must comply to the (stage 2) NRM definitions and (stage 3) NRM schema definitions.

-6.3.2 Potential problems of planned configurations
+6.3.2 Potential problems

-Validation discovers problems of planned configuration.
+Validation discovers problems of planned configurations.
 These problems may be classified as follows:

 Information model problems